openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/xai.rst

 For detection networks these algorithms are used to generate saliency maps:

 - **Activation Map​** - the same approach as for classification networks, which uses the outputs from feature extractor.
-This is an algorithm is used to generate saliency maps for two-stage detectors.
+This algorithm is used to generate saliency maps for two-stage detectors.

 - **DetClassProbabilityMap** - this approach takes the raw classification head output and uses class probability maps to calculate regions of interest for each class.
 So, it creates different salience maps for each class.
-This algorithm is implemented for single-stage detectors only.
+This algorithm is implemented for single-stage detectors only. **Default option** for detection models.

 .. image:: ../../../../utils/images/xai_det.jpg
   :width: 600